evmos/evmos/docs/validators/faq.md

 ### What is a validator's commission?

 Revenue received by a validator's pool is split between the validator and its delegators.
 The validator can apply a commission on the part of the revenue that goes to its delegators.
 This commission is set as a percentage.
 Each validator is free to set its initial commission, maximum daily commission change rate and maximum commission.
-Point network enforces the parameter that each validator sets.
+Point Chain enforces the parameter that each validator sets.
 These parameters can only be defined when initially declaring candidacy, and may only be constrained further after being declared.

 ### How are block provisions distributed?